 We recommend searching for properties near the station on Booking.com – like we do!

-- Don’t forget to pack a pair of lightweight and comfortable shoes for your trip to the lake.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip to the lake.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture Mt.
 Fuji, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - A good guidebook is essential for a trip to Japan.

 - You will also want a great day bag to organize and store all your everyday travel essentials!